icodeforlove/balanced.js/README.md

 ## advanced

-in this example we have code and we want to avoid replacing text thats inside of the comments
+in this example we have code and we want to avoid replacing text thats inside of the multiline/singleline comments, and quotes

 ```css
 {